Samory-909/virt-scripts/README.md

 # Virt-scripts

 This suite of "quick and dirty" scripts are intended to mount virtual sandboxes for labs during Linux training courses with KVM/libvirtd with Centos 7 or Debian Jessie hosts.
 The main goal is to have on hand the major distributions by exploiting the Linux environment as well as possible.
 But we can find other subsequents objectives as programmation and automation, scripting and virtual network and system management.
-At this moment, you will not find any error management as we suppose a Centos 7 or a Debian Jessie standard installation on the virtualization host.
+Only for educational purposes.

 ## Contents